Downy Brome

 Cultivation: This weedy grass adapts to a wide range of conditions, although it is typically found at sites that are dry, barren, and sunny.
 Sites with sandy or gravelly soil are particularly preferred.
 Where the soil is more moist and fertile, this grass becomes taller and more erect.
 It can reseed itself aggressively.

-Range & Habitat: Downy Brome is found in every county of Illinois and is quite common (see Distribution Map).
-It is native to Eurasia.
+Range & Habitat: The adventive Downy Brome is found in every county of Illinois, where it is quite common (see Distribution Map).
+This grass is native to Eurasia.
 The first specimen of this species was collected in Illinois during the 1890's.
 Habitats include barren savannas, sand prairies, fields, pastures, vacant lots, landfills, areas along railroads, roadsides, and waste areas.
-This is a pioneer species that prefers areas with a history of disturbance.
+This is a pioneer species that prefers open areas with a history of disturbance.
+The dead foliage during the summer is an important cause of wildfires in the Western states, but this is less of a problem in Illinois and other Eastern states.

 Faunal Associations: Several species of grasshoppers (primarily their nymphs) feed on the foliage of Downy Brome (see Grasshopper Table).
 Among these species, Downy Brome is a preferred host plant for Melanoplus sanguinipes (Migratory Grasshopper).
-Another insect, Oulema melanopus (Cereal Leaf Beetle), also feeds on the foliage.
+Other insects that feed on this grass include Oulema melanopus (Cereal Leaf Beetle) and the larvae of two leaf-mining flies, Cerodontha incisa and Cerodontha muscina (Clark et al., 2004; Spencer & Steyskal, 1986).
 Hoofed mammalian herbivores will feed on this grass while it is immature during the spring.
-However, the awns of the spikelets on mature plants can cause mechanical injury to their mouthparts and digestive tracts.
-The leaves, stems, and seeds of this grass are eaten by the Prairie Vole; the House House (outdoor population) also eats the seeds.
+However, the awns of the spikelets on mature plants can cause mechanical injury to their mouth parts and digestive tracts.
+The leaves, stems, and seeds of this grass are eaten by the Prairie Vole; the House Mouse (outdoor population) also eats the seeds.
 Some upland gamebirds and granivorous songbirds probably eat the seeds, although information about this in the Midwest is scant.
-The long awns of mature spikelets cling readily to the fur of animals and the clothing of humans, which helps to distribute the seeds into new areas.
+The long awns of mature spikelets cling readily to the fur of mammals and the clothing of humans, by which means the seeds are distributed into new areas.

 Photographic Location: Along a railroad in Urbana, Illinois.